vladimirvivien/go-tutorials/README.md

 }
 ```
 ### Writing HTTP clients
 The Go `http` package comes with everything you need to write robust HTTP client programs.
-The following shows a simple client to the time api server above.
+The following shows a simple client, using default configurations, to the time api server above.
 ```go
 func main() {
 	resp, err := http.Get("http://127.0.0.1:8080/now")